glowyphp/strings/README.md

 /**
  * Replace all punctuations characters in the string with the given value.
  *
- * @param string  $replacement Value to replace none alphanumeric characters with.
+ * @param string  $replacement Value to replace none alphanumeric characters with replacement.
 Default is ''
  * @param bool    $strict      Should spaces be preserved or not.
 Default is false.
  */
 public function replacePunctuations(string $replacement = '', bool $strict = false): self